 In the Department of Language and Literature, students will have the flexibility and faculty support to design a course of study that will help them achieve their educational and professional goals.
 For some students this may mean a double major in Spanish and Marketing, for others a minor in Spanish with a major in Psychology.
 The faculty in the Department of Language and Literature is committed to working closely with our majors and other departments to offer courses that deliver a rigorous and purposeful learning experience.
+Please review the program requirements and course descriptions in the SXU Academic Catalog for more detailed information.

 - Campus Location